Ellen White and Marital Excess

 White Contradicts the Bible

-Mrs. White encourages the SDA wife to reject her husband's sexual advances by manipulative means, such as diverting his mind to discuss spiritual subjects.
-If that does not work, she needs to verbally reject her husband's advances in order to fulfill her duty to her husband and to God.
-In other words, she twists the Word of God to say the opposite of what it actually says.
+Mrs. White encouraged the SDA wife to refrain from anything that might arouse her husband.
+She is told to reject her husband's sexual advances by manipulative means, such as diverting his mind to discuss spiritual subjects.
+If that fails, she needs to verbally reject her husband's advances in order to fulfill her duty to her husband and to God.
+In other words, Mrs. White twists the Word of God to say the opposite of what it actually says.
 She claims a wife fulfills "her duty" by using manipulation to avoid her husband's desire for sex or by outright rejecting his advances.
 Meanwhile, the Bible says:

 The husband should fulfill his marital duty to his wife, and likewise the wife to her husband.
 The wife does not have authority over her own body but yields it to her husband.
 In the same way, the husband does not have authority over his own body but yields it to his wife.
 Do not deprive each other except perhaps by mutual consent and for a time, so that you may devote yourselves to prayer.
 Then come together again so that Satan will not tempt you because of your lack of self-control (1 Cor.
 7:3-5 NIV).